 - Dogs with light, sparse hair, like Dalmatians, Whippets, white Bull Terriers, and Beagles, are prone to sunlight-induced cutaneous squamous cell carcinoma because they have less fur-provided skin protection from the sun.

 - Dogs with chronic inflammatory eye conditions are often treated with long-term topical immunosuppressives like cyclosporine or tacrolimus.
-While very helpful for treating the eye problems, this may increase their risk of developing corneal squamous cell carcinoma later.8
+While very helpful for treating those eye problems, immunosuppressive medications may increase their risk of developing corneal squamous cell carcinoma later.8

 Squamous Cell Carcinoma Symptoms

-Symptoms of squamous cell carcinoma vary widely, because these tumors can occur in many different locations.
+Symptoms of squamous cell carcinoma vary widely because these tumors can occur in many locations.

 Skin Squamous Cell Carcinoma Symptoms

-Skin squamous cell carcinoma, also called dermal or cutaneous squamous cell carcinoma, occurs on the body skin in general.
-A frequent site for skin SCC is the nasal planum, the bridge of the nose.
+Skin squamous cell carcinoma, also called dermal or cutaneous squamous cell carcinoma, can occur anywhere on the skin.
+A frequent site for skin squamous cell carcinoma is the nasal planum, the bridge of the nose.
 Skin lesions are often red, irritated, ulcerated, or crusty.
-There may be a raised nodule, or lump.
+There may be a raised nodule or lump.

 Toe Squamous Cell Carcinoma Symptoms

 Toe squamous cell carcinoma, also called digital (toe) or subungual (under the nail or nailbed) squamous cell carcinoma, can be a source of significant pain.
-Dogs with SCC in their toe may limp or lick excessively at the toe.
+Dogs with squamous cell carcinoma in their toe may limp or lick excessively at the toe.
 The toe is typically swollen, and sometimes the most noticeable evidence of this swelling is that the direction the toenail “points” deviates from the other nails on that foot.
-The digit may be red, ulcerated (have an open sore), or bleed.
+The digit may be red, ulcerated (have an open sore), or bleeding.
 The bleeding might be intermittent or consistent.

 Oral Squamous Cell Carcinoma Symptoms

-Tumors in the mouth frequently cause drooling (which could be blood-tinged), bad odor from the mouth, reluctance to eat that results in weight loss, tooth loss, coughing, or difficulty swallowing.
+Tumors in the mouth frequently cause drooling (which could be blood-tinged), foul odor from the mouth, and reluctance to eat that results in weight loss, tooth loss, coughing, or difficulty swallowing.

 Nasal Squamous Cell Carcinoma Symptoms